 Winner: The BMO eclipse Visa Infinite* Card— it lets you apply your points to your BMO investment account.

 Sometimes it’s just a nice little extra that decides a credit card for you.
-In keeping with its travel theme, the American Express Cobalt™ Card gets you a credit on hotel amenities charged to your room of up to $100 USD.
+In keeping with its travel theme, the American Express Cobalt® Card gets you a credit on hotel amenities charged to your room of up to $100 USD when booking a stay through The Hotel Collection.
 This could include things like the spa, golf, or dining.
 Additionally, you might get a free room upgrade.